omni-us/jsonargparse/DOCUMENTATION.rst

 subclass arguments (see :ref:`sub-classes`).
 The source key can be the entire instantiated object or an attribute of the object.
 The target key has to be a single argument and can be inside init_args of a subclass.
-The order of instantiation used by :meth:`instantiate_classes
-<.ArgumentParser.instantiate_classes>` is automatically determined based on the
+The order of instantiation used by :meth:`instantiate <.ArgumentParser.instantiate>` is automatically determined based on the links.
-links.
 The set of all instantiation links must be a directed acyclic graph.
 An example would be the following:

 .. testcode::